Jeep Wrangler (TJ): History

 In 1990, development of a successor to the YJ began in Chrysler's "Jeep-Truck Engineering Pre-Program" department under Bob Sheaves and TJ program director Craig Winn.
 Mules based on the YJ were built from 1990 to 1993, when formal approval was given for the TJ development program at a $260 million budget.
 From 1991 to 1992, designers worked at the new Chrysler Technical Center, building on various design proposals.
 In late 1992, Michael Santoro's TJ proposal was chosen by Tom Gale, Lee Iacocca, and executive management.
 In May 1993, now with engineering and supplier input, Santoro's final Wrangler production design was frozen at 32 months ahead of initial assembly.
 Verification prototypes using production bodies were built from early 1994 and tested through late 1995.
 As YJ production ceased in December 1995, the last pre-production TJ examples were assembled, with the start of the series of production in January 1996.

 Unveiled on January 2, 1996, at the 1996 Detroit Auto Show as an early 1997 model year introduction (1996 model year skipped), the TJ was an evolutionary update.
 It later arrived in Jeep showrooms in April 1996, after 6 years of overall investment and 36-month production development phase.

-Instead of leaf springs, this updated Wrangler featured a modern coil-spring suspension, front and rear, based on that of the Jeep Grand Cherokee, for better ride and handling, and a return to the classic CJ's round headlamps.
+Instead of leaf springs, this updated Wrangler featured a coil-spring suspension, front and rear, for better ride and handling, and a return to the classic CJ's round headlamps.
 The engine is the same 4.0 L AMC 242 Straight-6 used in the Cherokee and Grand Cherokee.
 A 2.5 L AMC 150 Inline-4 engine was available on entry-level models until 2002.
 The 2.4 L DOHC 4-cylinder engine previously used on the Chrysler PT Cruiser replaced it for 2003.